AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

     ```

-1. Clone your Github project: Clone your project repository from GitHub using the following command, replacing <owner> with the repository owner and <repo> with the repository name:
+1. Clone your GitHub project: Clone your project repository from GitHub using the following command, replacing <owner> with the repository owner and <repo> with the repository name:

     ```